stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-Notes:

-* The component layout is used to configure the structure of the vertex data to be passed to the shader (see below).

-* This implementation assumes that vertex data is _interleaved_.
+Note that this implementation assumes that vertex data is _interleaved_.

-* Layouts are compared by _identity_ to avoid components with the same structure being considered equal, i.e. points and vectors.

-### Implementation
+### Vertex Components

 We can now implement vertex components to support the triangle demo.